-SALES AND MARKETING
+5.9 SALES AND MARKETING

 We hold worldwide commercialization rights to our platform technologies, product candidates and development programs.
-If approved, we intend to commercialize GS010, initially in the United States and the European Union, ourselves.
+If approved, we intend to commercialize LUMEVOQ®, initially in the European Union and the United States, ourselves.
 Due to the orphan nature of LHON, we believe a targeted sales and marketing organization would be able to reach specialized ophthalmology centers and their patients.
-We have built, and continue to expand upon, key relationships with ophthalmic experts and patients of severe retinal neurodegenerative diseases around the globe, since we anticipate that a large majority of patients suffering from this disease will be referred to a limited number of large, well-equipped neuro-ophthalmologists and retina specialists in each country.
-Due to the broad patient populations that GS030 may address, we may enter into strategic partnerships to maximize commercial value of our product candidate.
+We have built, and continue to expand upon, key relationships with ophthalmic experts and patients of severe retinal neurodegenerative diseases around the globe, since we anticipate that a large majority of patients suffering from this disease will be referred to a limited number of large, well-equipped neuroophthalmologists and retina specialists in each country.
+Due to the broad patient populations that GSO30 may address, we may enter into strategic partnerships to maximize commercial value of our product candidate.